echohumm/memapi/README.md

 ## No-Std Support

 This crate works without the Rust standard library.
-It relies on `alloc` from the core distribution.
+It relies on `alloc` from the core distribution (unless the `no_alloc` feature is on).

 ---